- What is the Museum Services Program?

 Q: Where can I find travelling exhibits to borrow for my museum?

-A: Humanities Texas, the Texas Lakes Trail Region, ExhibitsUSA, Exhibit Envoy, the NEH's On the Road program, the Smithsonian's SITES program, and the Center for Railroad Photography and Art all offer exhibitions available for museums to borrow.
+A: There are many benefits to bringing travelling exhibits to your museum!
+Humanities Texas, the Gilder Lehrman Institute of American History, Art Bridges, the Texas Lakes Trail Region, ExhibitsUSA, Exhibit Envoy, Johnson Space Center, the Smithsonian's SITES program, and the Center for Railroad Photography and Art all offer exhibitions available for museums to borrow.
 Lenders may require fees, facility reports, and/or other application, programming, or reporting information.

 A: Unfortunately, due our small staff size we are unable to travel to museums to provide an in-person on-site consultation.
 However, we are always available by phone and e-mail.
 We also maintain a list of consultants who you can contact to discuss contract work.
 Would you like to be added our our consultant list?
 Complete this brief form.